Intuition in Relationships – Using Your Gut Instincts

 - Practice mindfulness.
 Try to stay mindful and conscious throughout the day.
 Check-in often to see what you’re thinking and feeling.
 Set aside some reflection time to meditate, do yoga, journal, take a walk around the park–anything that will give you the space to check-in with yourself.

-Check out the 5 Intuitions about Romance not to Ignore.
+Read what Dr. Judith Orloff has to say about the 5 Intuitions about Romance not to Ignore.